Centrosome: Evolution

 The evolutionary history of the centrosome and the centriole has been traced for some of the signature genes — e.g., the centrins.
 Centrins participate in calcium signaling and are required for centriole duplication.
 There exist two main subfamilies of centrins, both of which are present in the early-branching eukaryote Giardia intestinalis.
 Centrins have therefore been present in the common ancestor of eukaryotes.
 Conversely, they have no recognizable homologs in archea and bacteria and are thus part of the "eukaryotic signature genes".
 Although there are studies on the evolution of the centrins and centrioles, no studies have been published on the evolution of the pericentriolar material.

 It is evident that some parts of the centrosome are highly diverged in the model species Drosophila melanogaster and Caenorhabditis elegans.
 For example, both species have lost one of the centrin subfamilies that are usually associated with centriole duplication.
 Drosophila melanogaster mutants that lack centrosomes can even develop to morphologically normal adult flies, which then die shortly after birth because their sensory neurons lack cilia.
 Thus, these flies have evolved functionally redundant machinery, which is independent of the centrosomes.

 Associated nucleotides

 Research in 2006 indicated that centrosomes from Atlantic surf clam eggs contain RNA sequences.
 The sequences identified were found in "few to no" other places in the cell, and do not appear in existing genome databases.
 One identified RNA sequence contains a putative RNA polymerase, leading to the hypothesis of an RNA-based genome within the centrosome.
 However, subsequent research has shown that centrosome do not contain their own DNA-based genomes.
-While it was confirmed that RNA molecules associate with centrosomes, the sequences have still been found within the nucleus.
+While it was confirmed that RNA molecules associate with centrosomes, the sequences have still been found within the nucleolus, and associated with an organelle called the nucleolinus.
 Furthermore, centrosomes can form de novo after having been removed (e.g., by laser irradiation) from normal cells.